28/NoteworthyII/README.md

 1. Undo feature
 2. ~~Move settings to the Interface/Addon game menu~~ (Done in v2.1.0)
-3. Restructure the source code to make it more manageable (decide what to do with GhostLib)
+3. ~~Restructure the source code to make it more manageable (decide what to do with GhostLib)~~ (New structure implemented and GhostLib is merged to Noteworthy II source.)
 4. ~~Add entries from Combat log to Quick Notes~~ (Decided to omit this as it is to complicated to be a nice-to-have feature.
 There are better add-ons that deal with this problem.)